safiaj/Meditation/README.md

 No errors were found when passing through the official Jigsaw W3 Validator
 ![CSS-validator](assets/docs/css_validator.png)
 ### Unfixed bugs
-* background image does not fill the full page
+* background image does not fill the full page.
+Unable to fix after many changes in code, possibly due to the format at css, html used.
+This should be easy to fix by reworking the current code or taking out the background image for a better end user experience.

 ## Version Control
 To ensure version control the following commands were used to ensure all features were deployed into the live site: